Criticism of the United Nations: Debates surrounding population control and abortion

 Some American conservative activists have argued that the United Nations Population Fund provides support for government programs that promote forced abortions and coercive sterilizations.
 In response to these allegations, the U.S. Congress passed the Kemp-Kasten amendment in 1985 to empower the president to block U.S. funding of programs deemed by the president to include "coercive abortion or involuntary sterilization".
 Since its passage, all Republican presidents (Reagan, H.W.
 Bush, W. Bush, and Trump) have withheld funding from the UNFPA – a policy known as the Mexico City policy.

 The UNFPA provided aid to Peru's population control program in the 1990s, during which time it was discovered the Peruvian program had been engaged in carrying out coercive sterilizations.
 The UNFPA was not found directly involved in the scandal but continued to fund and work with the population control program after the abuses had become public.
 The issue played a role in the Bush administration's decision in 2002 to cut off funding for the organization.

-Perceived anti-Christian views

-In their 2003 book Globalizing Family Values, Doris Buss and Didi Herman address Christian right views of the United Nations as "an institution dominated by radical feminists, gay activists, and anti-Christian forces generally."
-Buss and Herman refer to the UN as the Christian right's "most important international, institutional enemy", noting its depiction in right-wing Protestant media as an organization run by globalists, under the control of the Antichrist, aiming to disrupt Christian values and establish a New World Order.

 Administrative criticisms

 Role of elite countries

-There has been criticism that the five permanent members of the United Nations Security Council (China, France, Russia, the United Kingdom, and the United States), who are all nuclear powers, have created an exclusive nuclear club whose powers are unchecked.
-Unlike the General Assembly, the United Nations Security Council does not have true international representation.
-This has led to accusations that the UNSC only addresses the strategic interests and political motives of the permanent members, especially in humanitarian interventions: for example, protecting the oil-rich Kuwaitis in 1991, but poorly protecting resource-poor Rwandans in 1994.
+There has been criticism that the five permanent members of the United Nations Security Council (China, France, Russia, the United Kingdom, and the United States), who are all nuclear powers, have created an exclusive club of mostly Western Powers who fail to represent the world as a whole.
+This criticism has led to accusations that the UNSC only addresses the strategic interests and political motives of the permanent members, especially in humanitarian interventions: for example, protecting the oil-rich Kuwaitis in 1991, but poorly protecting resource-poor Rwandans in 1994.